Church History & Renewal

 Kreider, Alan, ed.
 The Origins of Christendom in the West.
 Edinburgh: T&T Clark, 2001.

 Krueger, Derek, ed.
 A People's History of Christianity, Vol. 3: Byzantine Christianity.
-Ed.
-Denis R. Janz.
+Edited by Denis R. Janz.
 Minneapolis: Fortress, 2010.

 Larson, Bruce.
 Wind and Fire: Living Out the Book of Acts.
 Waco, TX: Word, 1984.